 #1 Indulge in Local Food and Wine

 Monterey County is known for its agricultural bounty, the catalyst to an amazing culinary and wine scene.
 A must-visit stop on any trip should include Pezzini Farms in Castroville.
-The 80-year-old staple gives guests the opportunity to taste the quirky green vegetable – the artichoke – for which the town is celebrated.
+The 80-year-old staple gives guests the opportunity to taste the vegetable with the rough exterior but has a heart of green gold – the artichoke – for which the town is celebrated.
+The Artichoke Trail incorporates over 20 stops, including restaurants, farm stands, and attractions that highlight the numerous ways visitors can enjoy and experience this unique vegetable in Monterey County.
 Visitors can also set their sights on new dining options that have popped up all over the county in recent months.
-From Chez Noir in Carmel-by-the-Sea, to Maligne, a wood-fired seafood spot in Seaside, and even The Great British Bake Shop in Salinas, there is something for every taste bud.
+From Maligne in Seaside, which has been recently recognized as a Bib Gourmand by MICHELIN, to Bistro Moulin in Monterey that is now under new ownership and serves signature dishes with European cuisine.

-Carmel Valley is a wine lover’s paradise, with newer tasting rooms including Corral Wine Co. to more established spots like Folktale Winery & Vineyards.
-Be sure to celebrate California Wine Month this September at other notable wineries including Scheid Vineyards Tasting Room, which offers a low-calorie/low-alcohol content wine with zero residual sugar, and the newer Lepe Cellars Tasting Room, both in Carmel-by-the-Sea.
-In Salinas Valley, family-owned Rustiqué is a great spot on the River Road Wine Trail.
+Carmel Valley is a wine lover’s paradise, with tasting rooms including Corral Wine Co. to more established spots like Folktale Winery & Vineyards, which recently opened The Annex at their restaurant Seventh & Dolores which focuses on a specially curated food menu and local wines by Folktale group in a cafe-style setting.
+Be sure to celebrate California Wine Month this September at other notable wineries including Holman Ranch and Scheid Vineyards

 #2 Book An Experiential Tour